EjaraApp/tokenized-contract/README.md

 ###### Temple Wallet

-- update tests to reflect changes from
+- update tests to reflect changes from forked code.